JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 7/Lesson 7 Forms- FormControl and FormGroup.md

 - a form array is added inside of the `formGroup`, that we can push or pop new controls into #DONE
 - when we loop over the `TaskArray` controls- must cast them as `FormControl` by using a getter method #DONE
 - Initially disabled #DONE
-- When i change a task, it should save
+- When i change a task, it should save #DONE
 - Delete
 - Update
 - when i click edit, it will be enabled, the user can change and and when i leave the control it should back in a disabled state and save the changes.
 This will be triggered on an outside click